ISL: Jamshedpur FC set to sign Jitendra Singh and Narender Gahlot | Goal.com

 With 14 appearances in the I-League this season, centre-back Jitendra Singh has been a mainstay in Floyd Pinto's Indian Arrows.
 The 17-year-old held the record of being the youngest goalscorer in I-League before Rohit Danu broke it in January earlier this year.

 Narender Gahlot, who also plays in the centre of defence, has made 10 appearances for Indian Arrows in the 2018-19 season.
-The 18-year-old attended Chandigarh Football Academy in 2015 and played for Sports Authority of India (SAI) football team before going on to play in the FIFA U-17 World Cup 2017 which was held in India.
+The 18-year-old attended Chandigarh Football Academy in 2015 and played for Sports Authority of India (SAI) before being part of the Indian Arrows side in the last two editions of the I-League.

 Jamshedpur FC, meanwhile, finished fifth in the ISL, two points short of the final playoff spot.
 They recently announced the signing of winger Keegan Pereira and also renewed contracts of Augustin Fernandes and Robin Gurung.